Benjamin Bathurst (courtier)

+Life

 He was born the 6th surviving son of George Bathurst of Theddingworth, Leicestershire and his first wife Elizabeth Villiers of Hothorpe Hall, Northamptonshire.
-His family were supporters of King Charles I and after the latter's execution, he chose to move to live in Cadiz.
+His family were supporters of King Charles I and after the latter's execution, he chose to move to live in Cádiz.
 On his return to England as a wealthy man he married Frances Apsley, a close friend of Princess Anne, who obtained for him a position as Treasurer of her Household, which he retained despite mounting evidence over the years that he was embezzling money from Anne and her husband.
 He bought the manor of Paulerspury in Northamptonshire and became a London Alderman.
 He was also made Treasurer to the Duke of York (later James II of England) and in 1682 was knighted.

 He entered Parliament in 1685 to represent New Romney as a government nominee, but then chose to represent Bere Alston instead, for which he had also been elected.
 He held that seat until the election of 1689.
-He was deputy governor of the East India Company in 1686–1668 and 1695–96 and governor in 1688–1690.
-He was a deputy-governor of the Royal Africa Company in 1680–1682 and a sub-governor in 1682–1684, 1685–86 and 1689–90.
-He was deputy governor of the Levant Company in 1686–87 and governor in 1688–89 and 1695.
-He was also Deputy Governor of the Leeward Islands.
+He was deputy governor of the East India Company in 1686–1668 and 1695–1696 and governor in 1688–1690.
+He was a deputy-governor of the Royal Africa Company in 1680–1682 and a sub-governor in 1682–1684, 1685–1686 and 1689–1690.
+He was deputy governor of the Levant Company in 1686–1687 and governor in 1688–1689 and 1695.

 With his senior appointments in the Royal Africa Company and the East India Company, Bathurst was heavily involved in the slave trade.
 The Royal Africa Company was set up in 1660 to trade along the west coast of Africa.
 It shipped approximately 100,000 African slaves to the Americas (primarily the Caribbean).
 In 1700, Bathurst purchased Cirencester Park with earnings from commodities including Gold, Silver, cloth and spices as well as the proceeds of slavery.
 It is still owned by the Bathurst family.
 When Bathurst died, he left a fortune great enough to endow all three of his sons with country estates.

 In 1702, on the accession of Queen Anne, he was appointed Cofferer of the Household and again elected to Parliament to represent New Romney, holding both positions until his death in 1704.
 Although Anne had been convinced of his dishonesty for several years, her friendship with his wife seems to have secured his position.
 He had married Frances, the daughter of Sir Allen Apsley of Westminster and Frances Petre, and had 3 sons and a daughter.
 His 3 sons all became MPs themselves and were Allen Bathurst, 1st Earl Bathurst (born 1684), Peter Bathurst (1687) and Benjamin Bathurst (1692).